stefanGT44/AudioVisualizer-RealTime-Spectrogram/README.md

 ### 3. Reading raw audio data slices (from .wav file or microphone) and (if .wav) writing to output (speakers) - playing audio
 After creating the color map and Mel filter bank, audio processing can begin.

+### 4. Unpacking raw data into samples and applying the Hamming window function
+Because we are taking fixed slices of audio we use a window function to smooth out the transition between two slices.
+This helps emphasize the key characteristics of each time slice.

+### 5. Processing samples and drawing the Spectrogram
+FFT (Fast Fourier transform) decomposes the sequence of samples (sound wave) into components of different frequencies (base harmonics - elementary sound waves).
+Every sample sequence (time slice) represents a new column in the picture.
+Using the Mel filter bank we choose which components to use for each frequency band (each pixel - Y coordinate) in the current time slice (in the newest column - X).
+After choosing the appropriate components and calculating the amplitude for every frequency band (every pixel), the corresponding color is assigned to each pixel.
+The final next step is shifting all the pixels of the image to the left by 1 pixel and inserting the new column.

 ## Sidenote
 This was a fun little project I had done in my spare time at the start of the 5th semester (start of the 3rd year of collage), influenced by studying audio processing for the course - Speech recognition at the Faculty of Computer Science in Belgrade.